PolyCom Stabilising Aid | Soil Stabilisation | Dust Suppression | Domestic Use

 PolyCom Stabilising Aid description:

-Supplied in 2Kg bottle packs available Australia Wide for residential use.
-For commercial quantities please contact us direct on: 1800 790 907.
+Supplied in 2Kg packs which treats 100 ton of Gravel or Clay.
+For commercial quantities or if you have questions please contact us direct on: 1800 790 907.

 (PolyCom Orders will be Shipped from Your Local State Distributor)

 PolyCom Stabilising Aid is manufactured in Australia as a granular polymer-based product that stabilises (binds materials together) and improves the engineering properties such as strength (CBR) and water resistance of soil and gravel materials used in road construction and general earthworks.
 It is non-toxic and much more sustainable and environmentally compliant than traditional stabilisation products.

 PolyCom Stabilising Aid is an alternative to lime and cement stabilising and is an easy to use non-toxic, environment compliant soil stabiliser.
 AUSTRALIAN MADE 100%.

 Available to purchase online for small projects such as farm tracks, residential use or minor small earthmoving jobs.

 Where can PolyCom be used?

 PolyCom can be applied to stabilise and strengthen all types of pavements (sealed and unsealed), roads, road shoulders, subdivisional sub-grade construction, civil contractor projects, earthmover jobs, embankments, transport hardstands, general earthworks such as sports fields, horse arenas, driveways, footpaths and more.